Can a telehealth GP prescribe antibiotics?

 When antibiotics are usually the wrong answer

 The common cold, the flu, COVID-19, and most cases of acute bronchitis and most sore throats are caused by viruses.
 Antibiotics don't shorten viral illness, don't prevent complications in otherwise well people, and contribute to antibiotic resistance.
-National antibiotic-stewardship guidance directs GPs to avoid antibiotics in viral illness.
+National antibiotic-stewardship guidance (including Therapeutic Guidelines: Antibiotic and NPS MedicineWise stewardship resources) directs GPs to avoid antibiotics in viral illness.

 This is the same in-person or by telehealth.
-A GP who refuses antibiotics for a viral illness is following Australian Therapeutic Guidelines, not being unhelpful.
+A GP who declines to prescribe antibiotics for a viral illness is following Australian Therapeutic Guidelines, not being unhelpful.
 If your symptoms persist beyond the expected viral illness course or worsen after initial improvement, a follow-up consultation re-assesses the picture.

 When telehealth isn't enough to assess the infection